Here at SoundCloud, in order to provide counts and a time series of counts in real time, we created something called Stitch.

 Stitch was initially developed to provide timelines and counts for our stats pages, which are where users can see which of their tracks are played and when.

 Stitch is a wrapper around a Cassandra database.
-It has a web application that provides read-access to the counts through an HTTP API.
-The counts are written to Cassandra in two distinct ways, and it’s possible to use either or both of them:
+It has a web application that provides read access to the counts through an HTTP API.
+The counts are written to Cassandra in two distinct ways, and it’s possible to use either one or both of them:

-Initially, Stitch only supported real-time updates and addressed this problem
+Initially, Stitch only supported real-time updates and addressed this problem with a MapReduce job,

-The Restorator that performed the following actions:
+The Restorator, which performed the following actions:

 Meanwhile, to stop the sand shifting under its feet,

-The Restorator needed to
+The Restorator used ZooKeeper.

 If this sounds like the sort of thing you’d like to work on too, check out our jobs page.